דע ותמונות רבות על טנק המרכבה

 toured in IAF helicopters the terrain.
 His

-company and Sgt Cohen began intensive training, practice and took class room mathematics courses.
+company and Sgt Cohen began intensive training, practice and class room mathematics courses.
 He approached industry

-with IMI (Israel's military ammunition R&D designed after the Sandia Labs in
+with IMI (Israel's military R&D designed after Sandia Labs in

 the USA).